 The forms for COE approval to register for independent study or undergraduate research must be submitted by the deadline specified by the COE.
-Forms for BEAM department approval for technical elective credit can be submitted prior to, during, or after enrollment in the undergraduate research or independent study.
-However, the full syllabus and research advisor approval must be available in order to submit for consideration.
-The BEAM department form will be reviewed by the BME Undergraduate Curriculum Committee (UCC) to determine if it will be accepted for technical elective credit, and if it will be considered to satisfy List A or List B. Please see the BEAM Undergraduate Academic Advisor for the related form and any questions on this process.
+The department will review all requests and classify it as List A or List B prior to your registration for the credits.
+Please see the BEAM Undergraduate Academic Advisor for the related form and any questions on this process.